MCH8008 : Media and Promotional Cultures

 Lecture topics will fall into two main areas: Media texts and media issues.

-1. Lectures will explore the composition of media texts and focus on media research skills and critical analysis to prepare students for the demands of independent research.
+1.Lectures will explore the composition of media texts, effective copywriting and persuasive techniques while also developing media research skills and critical analysis to prepare students for an assessment that requires crafting impactful and targeted media copy.
 Topics may include semiotics, critical discourse analysis and multimodal analysis.

 2.Lectures will explore issues within media and promotional cultures.
-Topics may include digital and social communication, advertising, promotional materials; branding; the social, economic and political responsibilities & consequences of promotional culture and media globalization.
+Topics may include digital and social communication, advertising, promotional materials; branding; the social, economic and political responsibilities & consequences of promotional culture and media globalisation.

 Teaching Methods